uspki/policies/certificate-policy.md

 An Organization Validation TLS Server Authentication certificate, issued under this policy: i) contains commonName (OID 2.5.4.3), stateOrProvinceName (OID 2.5.4.8), organizationName (OID 2.5.4.10) and countryName (OID 2.5.4.6) in the subject distinguished name, and ii) asserts a key purpose of id-kp-serverAuth (OID 1.3.6.1.5.5.7.3.1) in the Extended Key Usage certificate extension.

 #### 1.1.3.3 Infrastructure Certificates
 A certificate is an Infrastructure certificate if it is not a CA Certificate and issued in support of the CA System.
-Infrastructure certificates are end entity certificates as defined in RFC5280 and issued to subjects that are not authorized to issue certificates.
+Infrastructure certificates are end entity certificates as defined in RFC 5280 and issued to subjects that are not authorized to issue certificates.
 Infrastructure certificates allowed to be issued under this policy are categorized as Delegated OCSP Responder certificates.

 ##### 1.1.3.3.1 Delegated OCSP Responder Certificates
 A certificate is a Delegated OCSP Responder Certificate if it has a key purpose of id-kp-OCSPSigning (OID 1.3.6.1.5.5.7.3.9) in the Extended Key Usage certificate extension.